coleman399/DillonColeman-PaySkyAssessment-BE/README.md

-# DillonColeman-SkyPayAssessment
+# DillonColeman-PaySkyAssessment

 ## Overview
-DillonColeman-SkyPayAssessment is a .NET 8 application designed to meet the requirements of the SkyPay Assessment.
+DillonColeman-PaySkyAssessment is a .NET 8 application designed to meet the requirements of the PaySky Assessment.
 The application provides functionality for two user types: Employers and Applicants, each with specific roles and functions.
 The system offers features such as user registration, login, vacancy management, application submission, and more.
 This README provides instructions for setting up and running the application.

 ## System Requirements
-To successfully run the SkyPay Assessment application, ensure that you have the following components in place:
+To successfully run the PaySky Assessment application, ensure that you have the following components in place:

 - .NET 8 runtime or SDK installed
 - Microsoft SQL Server for the database